garrandall/popular-music-data/tracks/guess-who-s-back-scarface-jay-z-beanie-sigel.md

 You still smellin crack in my clothes
 Don't make me have to relapse on these hoes
 Take it back out to taxin them roads
-When I was huggin it, niggaz couldn't do nuttin wit it Straight from the oven wit it - came from the dirt
+When I was huggin it, niggas couldn't do nuttin wit it Straight from the oven wit it - came from the dirt
 I emerged from it all without a stain on my shirt
 You can blame my old earth, for the shit she instilled in me Still with me, pain plus work
-Shit she made me milk this game for all it's worth That's right, these niggaz can't fuck with me
+Shit she made me milk this game for all it's worth That's right, these niggas can't fuck with me
 I'm callin guts everytime, drag my nuts everytime Homey, we make a great combination don't we?
 Me and the Face Mob, everytime we face-off
-Face it y'all, y'all niggaz playin basic ball
+Face it y'all, y'all niggas playin basic ball
 I'm on the block like I'm eight feet tall
 Homey, I'm in the drop with the AC on
 That's why the, streets embrace me dawg, I'm so cool!